Note 6: Floor Plan Financing

 Ford Motor Credit Company, LLC

-The Company is party to the Master Loan and Security Agreement with Ford Motor Credit Company, LLC (the “FMCC Facility”), which allows the Company to enter into individual loan supplements which bear interest based on the bank prime loan rate as reported by the Federal Reserve Board for the Friday preceding the last Monday of a given month.
-The total borrowing capacity under the FMCC Facility as of December 31, 2025 was $42.0 million.
+On April 2, 2024, the Company entered into the Master Loan and Security Agreement with Ford Motor Credit Company, LLC (the “FMCC Facility”), which allows the Company to enter into individual loan supplements which bear interest based on the bank prime loan rate as reported by the Federal Reserve Board for the Friday preceding the last Monday of a given month.
+The total borrowing capacity under the FMCC Facility as of December 31, 2024 was $42.0 million.
 The FMCC agreement is evergreen and is subject to termination by either party through written notice.

 References to the U.S. Prime Rate in the foregoing agreements represent the rate as published in The Wall Street Journal.